 Whether you reach out to a big-name agency or a smaller company, you need to understand how you’ll be compensated.
 Here are some things you’ll want to ask about when searching for the right brokerage for you.

 Split: Typically, real estate agents earn a 3% commission when assisting people with buying or selling real estate.
 Your broker will get a portion of the commission, and you get the rest.
-You’ll find that some brokerages will ask for a 50/50 split on commissions.
-Ask each potential broker what your split will be.
+Some brokerages will ask for a 50-50 split on commissions, so you need to ask each potential broker what your split will be.

-Desk Fees: Usually, brokerages that offer an even split will not charge monthly desk fees.
-Desk fees are due whether you make a sale that month or not.
+Desk fees: Usually, brokerages that offer an even split will not charge monthly desk fees, which are due whether you make a sale that month or not.
 Ask if a brokerage charges desk fees, and how much your monthly costs will be.

-Cap: You may also want to discuss your cap, or the highest amount that the agency will take from your commissions within a given year.
-Once your brokerage has earned a set amount of money based on your sales, you’ll keep 100% of your commissions for the remainder of the year.
+Cap: You may also want to discuss your cap, or the highest amount that the brokerage will take from your commissions within a given year.
+Once your company has earned a set amount of money based on your sales, you’ll keep 100% of your commissions for the remainder of the year.

 How to Get a Michigan Real Estate License: FAQs